adobe/aio-theme/README.md

 Use `theme` to match the text color to your color scheme.
 Defaults to `dark`.

-Use `showBreadcrumbNav` to control whether or not to show the breadcrumb navigation on this variant.
-Defaults to `showBreadcrumbNav="true"`
+Use `hideBreadcrumbNav` to control whether to not show the breadcrumb navigation on this variant.
+Defaults to false.

 **Half width variant**